In the year 2006.

 sitting alone in the yard

-with smashed panes in its windows
+with smashed panes in its

 and a broken heart